 Skip to main content

-Deborah Polk, PhD is an Assistant Professor of Dental Public Health in the School of Dental Medicine and has a secondary faculty appointment in the Department of Behavioral and Community Health Sciences in the Graduate School of Public Health at the University of Pittsburgh.
+Deborah Polk, PhD is a Visiting Associate Professor of Dental Public Health in the School of Dental Medicine and has a secondary faculty appointment in the Department of Behavioral and Community Health Sciences in the School of Public Health.

 Dr Polk's Current Research